Ben Parry: Professional

 In 1996, Parry played for the Cocoa Expos.
 On February 1, 1998, the San Jose Clash selected Parry in the first round (third overall) of the 1998 MLS College Draft.
 He spent most of the beginning of the season on injured reserve before going on loan to the MLS Project 40 team for three weeks.
-He contracted a serious stomach virus while touring Mexico during the 1998 pre season.
+He contracted a serious stomach parasite (Giardia) while touring Mexico during the 1998 pre-season, effectively ending his MLS career due to severe illness.
 Parry was projected to be the starting right back during the 1998 season.
 He was released at the end of the 1998 season after sitting on the injured reserve list the entirety of the 1998 season.
 He signed with the Charleston Battery of the USISL for the remainder of the season.
 In 1999, he played for the Raleigh Capital Express and in 2001 with the Charlotte Eagles.
 He had a 2000 pre season trial with the San Jose Earthquakes but failed to earn a contract.